zerocore0/readest_fork/README.md

 The Readest app is available for download! 🥳 🚀

-- macOS : Search for "Readest" on the [macOS App Store][link-macos-appstore].
+- macOS / iOS / iPadOS : Search for "Readest" on the [App Store][link-appstore], also available on TestFlight for beta test (send your Apple ID to readestapp@gmail.com to request access).
 - Windows / Linux / Android: Visit [https://readest.com][link-website] or the [Releases on GitHub][link-gh-releases].
-- iOS: Available on TestFlight (send your Apple ID to readestapp@gmail.com to request access)
 - Web: Visit [https://web.readest.com][link-web-readest].

 ## Requirements